Bali (tribe): Early Muslim conquests and migrations in the Nile Valley

 The Bali of Syria were split in their allegiances during the Muslim conquest of the region in 634–638, with some clans defecting to the Muslims, while others continued to fight in the armies of Byzantium, including during the Battle of Yarmouk in 636.
 Bali tribesmen formed a significant complement of the Arab troops commanded by Amr ibn al-As in the conquest of Egypt in 639–641.
 Amr fought under the banner of the tribe.
 The Bali clans of Syria, representing a third of the Quda'a's overall strength in Syria, were transferred to Egypt on the orders of Caliph Umar.
-A member of the tribe, Abd al-Rahman al-Balawi, was at the head of mutinous Egyptian troop that took part in the siege of Uthman, during which the caliph was killed.
+A member of the tribe, Abd al-Rahman ibn Udays al-Balawi, was at the head of mutinous Egyptian troop that took part in the siege of Uthman, during which the caliph was killed.
 He was later apprehended and executed by the governor of Syria Mu'awiya ibn Abi Sufyan.